FAQ TECHNICAL INFO AND DEFINITIONS

 Where can I find the DOT on my tire and what does it signify?

-The "DOT" symbol certifies the tire manufacturer's compliance with the U.S. Department of Transportation tire safety standards.
-Tires manufactured for use in the United States have the full DOT serial number located on one sidewall near the rim.
+The DOT symbol certifies the tire manufacturer's compliance with the U.S. Department of Transportation’s tire safety standards.
+Tires manufactured for use in the United States and Canada have the full DOT serial number located on one sidewall near the rim.
 A partial DOT serial number will appear on the opposite side of the tire.